 About the Scholarship

-We will offer five scholarships this year – three to students currently enrolled in a CAAHEP-accredited perfusion education program and two to a clinical technician who would like to advance their career by enrolling in perfusion school.
+We will offer multiple scholarships this year to students currently enrolled in a CAAHEP-accredited perfusion education program and to a clinical technician who would like to advance their career by enrolling in perfusion school.
 The clinical technician/ECMO specialist must assume the role of working in an operating room setting, functioning within an autotransfusion and/or perfusion assistant capacity, Cardiovascular scrub tech, Cardiac RN, or surgical assistant working in a sterile environment.
 The selected finalist applicant must provide an acceptance letter into a CAHEEP accredited Perfusion program by December 30, 2021, to be granted the scholarship award funding.

 Each winner will receive a capped, one-time payment of $20,000 and will become a future member of our Perfusion Service line.
 You will join our network of more than 450 perfusionists upon successful graduation.
 Our perfusionists take advantage of the incredible benefit package SpecialtyCare has to offer such as certification preparation, professional development, paid professional membership fees and dues, and more.
 Learn more about the scholarship and submit your application below.